 5. Is the Badimalika Trek difficult?

 The Badimalika Trek is considered moderate to challenging.
-The route involves trekking to high altitudes, with steep climbs and rugged terrain.
-A good level of fitness and proper rest is required for a successful trek.
+It involves trekking to high altitudes, with steep climbs and rugged terrain.
+A good level of fitness and proper rest are required for a successful trek.

 6. When is the best time to trek Badimalika?